 Using the Value Curve Canvas you can determine the critical product or service features for the value proposition which allow you to differentiate yourself from the competition or to create a new market (“Blue Ocean”).
 The prioritization tool supports you in reducing or eliminating the irrelevant factors and to raise or create the relevant factors.

-The Value Curve Canvas visualizes the strength and weaknesses of different value propositions (see also respective canvas) regarding certain product or service features (so called “factors”).
-It allows for prioritizing of factors and hence leads to a more efficient and effective product development.
+The Value Curve Canvas visualizes the strengths and weaknesses of different value propositions (see also respective canvas) regarding a certain product or service feature (so-called “factors”).
+It allows for prioritizing of factors and hence leads to more efficient and effective product development.
 To focus on the critical factors you can choose from four measures:

 The Analytics Use Case Canvas lets you design products and services that solve your customers’ problems and create added value for them.
 In addition and in order to differentiate your value proposition from the competition, you should focus on the product and service features that are critical to your target audience’s buying decision.
 The Value Curve Canvas lets you compare your value proposition with your competition’s offerings in terms of various factors, so you can decide which factors you will:

 After designing your value proposition using the Analytics Use Case Canvas, transfer the elements of your value proposition to the Value Curve Canvas.
 These are the elements in the Benefit field on the Analytics Use Case Canvas.
 Each element corresponds to a competitive factor, based on which a customer decides for your product or service or for your competition’s offer.
 You place the competitive factors on the template in the lower area on the fields “1st Factor”, “2nd Factor” and so on.
 Examples of purchasing factors include price, functionality or features, quality, brand image, handling, and many more.

 Step 2 of 5